 Being in close contact with a college-age kid isn’t the same as intervening or trying to solve their problems for them, anyway.

 According to author Alfie Kohn, studies indicate that students who report having parents who are “actively connected and involved” report “higher levels of academic engagement and more frequent use of deep learning activities.”
 He cites a 2012 study of grown children which shows that “frequent parental involvement, including a wide range of support, was associated with better well-being for young adults.”

 Good parenting isn’t about throwing a child in the pool and making them struggle because it’s good for them.
 Rather, it is responding to what a particular child needs at that given moment.
-Even if that child is an 18-year-old college freshman with college anxiety.
+Even if you’re the mother of a college freshman.
+Even if that child is an 18-year-old college student with college anxiety.
 When my daughter stops texting me 50 times a day, then I will know she no longer needs to.